AshishKempwad/Competitive-Coding/README.md

   Problem : (You are given two integers N and i.
 You need to make ith bit of binary representation of N to 0 and return the updated N.)

 6)Flip the ith bit - EASY - Coding Ninjas - (Learnt the use of Xor property to flip a bit)

+7)Find number is even or odd -EASY - Coding Ninjas- (optimized way of finding number is even or odd)